-For any further ideas about shortcuts/hotkeys please drop us a note at github or the google group.
+For any further ideas about shortcuts/hotkeys please drop us a note at GitHub.

 1.16.11 How to copy a resolver definition?

 Creating a user resolver can be a time consuming task.
 Especially an LDAP resolver needs many parameters to be entered.
 Sometimes you need to create a second resolver, that looks rather the same like the first resolver.
 So copying or duplicating this resolver would be great.